 What to Do

-Most outdoor activities are still available this time of year before thoughts turn to snow skiing in coming months.
+Most outdoor activities are still available this time of year before thoughts turn to snow skiing in the coming months.
 You can explore hiking trails with wildlife spotting during the day, and go stargazing at night.
 Beach weather is still possible, especially in the northern coastal towns, though those who plan to surf will find the best waves later in the year, starting in September.

-Valparaiso and Santiago are two cities rising in terms of international popularity with a range of cool neighborhoods, street art, and trendy restaurants.
-As for the surrounding vineyards, keep an eye out for harvest festivals—a great option for a scenic day-trip from the capital.
+Valparaíso and Santiago are two cities rising in terms of international popularity with a range of cool neighborhoods, street art, and trendy restaurants.
+As for the surrounding vineyards, keep an eye out for harvest festivals—a great option for a scenic day trip from the capital.

 Events in April